hamhec/defeasible-tools-benchmark/README.md

-## Contributors

-This benchmark is currently under review, the list of contributors (and who to contact in case of problem) will be disclosed afterwards.

 ## License

-his project is licensed under the MIT License.
+This project is licensed under the MIT License.